About our Grand Alps and Route Napoleon Motorcycle Tour 2019

 Dijon – Megeye (approx. 265 miles – 6 hrs)

-After a great night out in Dijon we make our way south through the Rhone-Alps Region with its fast sweeping bends all the way to Geneva and the town of Thonon-Les Bains, which is the official starting point for La Route des Grandes Alpes.
-Is a ride of around 190km to the Bourg-Saint-Maurice starting with a series of smaller cols to get you and your bike warmed up for further big ones.
+Rise and shine, today we make our way south through the Rhone-Alps Region with its fast sweeping bends all the way to Geneva and the town of Thonon-Les Bains, which is the official starting point for La Route des Grandes Alpes.
+Its a ride of around 190km to the Bourg-Saint-Maurice starting with a series of smaller cols to get you and your bike warmed up for further big ones.

 The Col de La Colombiere (1613m), the first major pass on La Route, is a stunning ride as you climb past the tree line and striking rock formations to the summit.
 Onward through the ski resort of Le Bossonnet to Megeve for our overnight stop.